 Yes.
 Tim is very proud to be a member of the Society of Wedding and Portrait Photographers (SWPP).

-As you can tell, we do our very best to capture and look after your images.
+As you can tell, we do our very best minimise the risks.

 No. We always work with a minimum of two photographers, partly to make sure we capture all the key shots but mostly because we can capture formal and candid photographs at the same time.

 On some occasions we may bring an additional photographer for which there is no extra charge.